 Why Do Tenants Have Long-Term Guests?

 Your tenant may not even realize they are violating the conditions of your lease when they let a friend crash on the couch in between jobs or apartments.
 Or maybe a family member is visiting from out of town or going through a life change and needs the support of your tenant.
 Other common situations involve romantic relationships, where a tenant invites a boyfriend or girlfriend to stay with them.
 Or an adult child going through a transition.
-A couple days easily becomes a few weeks and after awhile, the temporary guests has been calling your property home for months.
+A couple days easily becomes a few weeks and after awhile, the temporary guests have been calling your property home for months.

 Why Are Long-Term Guests Dangerous?